USS Neosho (AO-23): Service history

 Next morning, the surprise attack on Pearl Harbor found Neosho alert to danger; her captain—Commander John S. Phillips—got her underway and maneuvered safely through the Japanese fire, concentrated on the battleships moored at Ford Island, to a safer area of the harbor.
-Her guns fired throughout the attack, splashing one enemy plane and driving off others.
+Her guns fired throughout the attack, shooting down one enemy plane and driving off others.
 Three of her men were wounded by a strafing attacker.

 For the next five months, Neosho sailed with the aircraft carriers or independently, since escort ships—now few and far between—could not always be spared to guard even so precious a ship and cargo.
 Late in April, as the Japanese threatened a southward move against Australia and New Zealand by attempting to advance their bases in the Southwest Pacific, Neosho joined Task Force 17 (TF 17).
 At all costs, the sea lanes to the dominions had to be kept open, and they had to be protected against attack and possible invasion.

-As the American and Japanese fleets sought each other out in the opening maneuvers of the climactic Battle of the Coral Sea on 6 May 1942, Neosho refueled the carrier Yorktown and the heavy cruiser Astoria, then retired from the carrier force with a lone escort, the destroyer Sims.
+As the American and Japanese fleets sought each other in the opening maneuvers of the climactic Battle of the Coral Sea on 6 May 1942, Neosho refueled the carrier Yorktown and the heavy cruiser Astoria, then retired from the carrier force with a lone escort, the destroyer Sims.

 The next day at 1000, Japanese search planes spotted the two ships and misidentified them as a carrier and her escort.
 78 aircraft from Shōkaku and Zuikaku soon arrived and began searching in vain for the "carrier" force.
 Eventually, they gave up and returned to sink Sims and leave Neosho—victim of seven direct hits and a suicide dive by one of the bombers—ablaze aft and in danger of breaking in two.
-She had shot down at least three of the attackers.
 One of her crewmen, Oscar V. Peterson, was posthumously awarded the Medal of Honor for his efforts to save the ship in spite of his severe injuries suffered in the attack.

 Sound seamanship and skilled damage control work kept Neosho afloat for the next four days.
-The stricken ship was first located by a RAAF aircraft, then an American PBY Catalina flying boat.
+The stricken ship was first located by a Royal Australian Air Force aircraft, then an American PBY Catalina flying boat.
 At 13:00 on 11 May, the destroyer Henley arrived, rescued the 123 survivors and sank by gunfire the ship they had kept afloat.
-With Henley came word that the American fleet had succeeded in turning the Japanese back.
+With Henley came word that the American fleet had succeeded in turning back the Japanese.